Frequently Asked Questions

 I have transfer credit, AP scores, and/or ECE credits coming in.
 What should I do?

-Advisors will review important credit standing information at orientation, however students are expected to take specific actions if planning on coming with any AP and/or transfer credit prior to attending orientation, or at the latest, immediately following attending orientation.
+Advisors will review important credit information at orientation, however students are expected to take specific actions if planning on coming with any AP and/or transfer credit prior to attending orientation, or at the latest, immediately following attending orientation.
 Required actions for students with Early College Experience (ECE) happen during the student's first term and must be acted upon before the start of the student's second term.

 I have transfer coursework from another institution.
 What is the process for submission of this coursework to UConn?